 Stow has done a good job protecting open space over the years.
 The community regularly faces pressures for land to meet municipal needs arising from growth and development such as schools, playing fields, public safety, affordable housing, and other uses.
 Inevitability there are residents who look to conservation land as a "free" solution to meet these needs despite the hurdles involved in diverting conservation land to other uses.
 In addition, there remains another misperception that conservation land "costs" the Town money since it does not generate tax revenue.
 This is not necessarily true and studies have repeatedly shown that residential development costs the Town money whereas commercial/industrial development and open space offer a net benefit.
 For example, a 2013 study by the Trust for Public Land shows a \$4 return for every \$1 spent on land conservation.
 However, this Plan also recommends that there be additional community education and outreach led by the Stow Conservation Trust and Stow Open Space Committee on these issues.
 The residents' survey completed for this Plan indicates that there remains a lot of uncertainty around the question of taxes and open space, with one-third of residents unsure about this issue.
 It is hoped that this Plan will be a good first step in highlighting the continuing need to protect open space in Stow.
-In addition, this Plan recommends that there be additional study of and community education regarding this issue.
+In addition, this Plan recommends that there be additional study of and community education regarding the multiple benefits of open space protection including water quality and enhanced property values.